Sue: Eric Saward. Why do I know that name?

-Briggs wants the Doctor and Adric to remain on the bridge where she can see them.
+Briggs wants the Doctor and Adric on the bridge where she can see them.

-Sue: They never should have told me that they had a brig.
-Now I just think they are stupid for not locking them up in it.
-If Adric and the Doctor were pirates, they could simply walk up behind them and garrote them.
+Sue: They never should have told me they had a brig.
+Now I just think they are completely stupid for not locking them up in it.
+If Adric and the Doctor were pirates, they could simply walk up behind the crew and garrote them.

 Sue: Another blow for feminism.
-At least I now understand why you named our cat after her.
-The description is very apt.
+At least now I understand why you named our cat after her.
+That description is very apt.

 The Cybermen advance on the freighter’s crew.

 Sue: The Cybermen don’t care about being hit by the humans’ poxy guns.
 It’s very scary, actually.
 There’s real tension in this story.
 The Cybermen’s new theme tune is great, too.
-It’s Hans Zimmeresque.
+It’s very Hans Zimmer.

 The Doctor gives Briggs and her crew a potted history of the Cybermen.

-Sue: I like it when they refer to the past like.
+Sue: I like it when they refer to the past like this.
 I even remember some of this stuff now that they’ve mentioned it.
-I didn’t like the one with the tombs on Telos, I definitely remember that.
+I didn’t like the one with the tombs on Telos very much.
+I definitely remember that.

 Sue: Things must be serious.
 He bloody loves that badge.

-Tegan and Scott sneak up on two Cybermen having a chat.
+Tegan and Scott sneak up on two Cybermen who are having a chat.